redpelicans/formo/README.md

 ])
 ```

-We would like to define an html element to render prices:
+We would like to manipulate prices:

 ```
 const price = formo.field('price');
 ```

-We can observe this field:
+We can now observe prices and render them:

 ```
 price.onValue( state => {